PRK

 How long before I can return to work/school/other activities?

-PRK, usually performed when the cornea is too thin for LASIK, heals a little slower than LASIK, and may require a few days off from work following your surgery.
-We typically recommend refraining from strenuous exercise and outdoor sports for 7 days following your surgery.
+PRK has a slower visual recovery than LASIK.
+Patients may require 5 to 7 days before returning to work.
+Patients may not have legal driving vision for up to seven days following the procedure.
+We also recommend refraining from strenuous exercise and outdoor sports for 7 days following your surgery.
 No swimming for two weeks.
 Specific concerns will be discussed by your doctor.

 What’s the difference between PRK vs. LASIK?